CubicLu/gh-pabau/README.md

 The backend is a REST MVC framework.
 We are using NestJS and converting it into Serverless Vercel Functions at compile-time.

 The backend is designed to only be called from Hasura (Webhooks and Actions).
+Whenever you add a new route to the backend, you must wait for your PR to be merged to master before you will see it reflected on the live site.
+Once it's on the live site you then have to add an Action to Hasura for it.
+Choose async mode, and forward headers.

-To view the Backend, you can either visit [https://backend.new.pabau.com](https://backend.new.pabau.com) or run `yarn nx serve backend` to develop on it locally with live reloading (HMR).
+To view the Backend, you can either visit [https://backend.pabau.com](https://backend.pabau.com) or run `yarn nx serve backend` to develop on it locally with live reloading (HMR).

 ## Code Rules